RosettaCommons/documentation/scripting_documentation/EnvironmentFramework.md

 If your mover meets one of the following criteria, you might consider writing a special ClaimingMover just for your class, because it might not fit neatly in the ScriptCM/MoveMapMover pattern.

-1. Doesn't make sense outside of a BrokeredEnvironment
+1. Doesn't make sense outside of a brokered Environment
 2. The claiming associated with your mover--either the construction of FoldTree/AtomTree elements or the DoFs that need to be controlled--is best determined dynamically by the code at broker-time or should be read from a file.
 3. Your effector move (the code that actually changes the numbers in the AtomTree) cannot handle a MoveMap, and requires instead some other indicator (for example, the UniformRigidBodyMover likes a Jump number, not a MoveMap).